ping-payments/ping_python_sdk/README.md

 ```

-See the SDK documentation for the list of methods for the API class.
+The SDK documentation contains a list of methods for the API class.

 #### Handle the response

-API calls return an ApiResponse object that contains properties that describe both the request (headers and request) and the response (status_code, reason_phrase, text, errors, body, and cursor).
+API calls return an ApiResponse object.
+Properties of the ApiResponse object describe the request (headers and request) and the response (status_code, reason_phrase, text, errors, body, and cursor).
 Here’s how to handle the response:

-**Check whether the response succeeded or failed.** ApiResponse has two helper methods that enable you to easily determine the success or failure of a call:
+**Check whether the response succeeded or failed.**  Two helper methods in the ApiResponse object determine the success or failure of a call:

 ```python